simovilab/databus/docs/deployment.md

 - To allow execution on reboot: `sudo systemctl enable daphne`
 - Others: `restart`/`reload`/`is-enabled`/`disable`

+It is necessary to allow execution on reboot with `sudo systemctl enable daphne`.

 Now, for Nginx to proxy pass to Daphne, the following is needed: